Skip to main content

 A disruption in this system creates metabolic dysfunction.
 This is where the symptoms you feel originate.
 Insulin resistance, for example, is like a recipient repeatedly ignoring urgent messages; the pancreas must “shout” by sending more and more insulin, leading to fatigue, cravings, and fat storage, particularly in the abdominal area.

 Low testosterone in men or imbalances in estrogen and progesterone in women can disrupt the body’s ability to maintain muscle mass, which is a critical engine for metabolic activity.
-A decline in can slow the body’s natural repair and regeneration processes, affecting everything from skin quality to recovery from exercise.
+A decline in growth hormone can slow the body’s natural repair and regeneration processes, affecting everything from skin quality to recovery from exercise.
 These are not moral failings or a lack of willpower; they are tangible, biological realities.

 What Are Peptides and How Do They Fit In